Hey blogging family! Today we have an awesome interview from Jim Wang the blogger and business owner behind WalletHacks.

 Want to start your own blog?

 If you are interested in starting your own blog, we have a step-by-step tutorial which will walk you through everything you need to know.
-We also have a FREE 7-day blogging course that is packed to the brim with the incredible blogging knowledge to help you launch and run a successful money making blog.
+We also have a Free Start a Blog Boot Camp that is packed to the brim with the incredible blogging knowledge to help you launch and run a successful money making blog.

 We also reached out to Bluehost and talked them into an offering our readers an exclusive discounted price on their web hosting services.
 For a limited time only, you can start your own blog for as little as $2.95/month!
 Not only that but you will receive a FREE domain name.
 This is an incredible value so head over to Bluehost now and sign up.